Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # output (so do not assume nothing is happening).
 Keep a log so you can investigate
 # anything that looks suspicious.
 #
-# This also requires temporarily redefining CLDR_DIR.
-#
 # Note that "ant clean" should not be run before this.
 The build-icu-data.xml process
 # will automatically run its own "clean" step to delete files it cannot determine to
 # be ones that it would generate, except for pasts listed in <retain> elements such as
 # coll/de__PHONEBOOK.txt, coll/de_.txt, etc.
 #
-# Before this step, make any necessary changes to
+# Before running Ant to regenerate the data, make any necessary changes to the
-# build-icu-data.xml$TOOLS_ROOT/cldr/cldr-to-icu/ to add new locales, etc.
+# build-icu-data.xml file, such as adding new locales etc.

-cd $TOOLS_ROOT/cldr/cldr-to-icu/
+cd $TOOLS_ROOT/cldr/cldr-to-icu
-CLDR_DIR=$CLDR_TMP_DIR/production ant -f build-icu-data.xml | tee /tmp/cldr-newData-builddataLog.txt
+ant -f build-icu-data.xml -DcldrDataDir="$CLDR_TMP_DIR/production" | tee /tmp/cldr-newData-builddataLog.txt

+# 4c.
+Update the CLDR testData files needed by ICU4C and ICU4J tests, ensuring
+# they're representative of the newest CLDR data.

+cd $TOOLS_ROOT/cldr
+ant copy-cldr-testdata

+# 4d.
+Copy from CLDR common/testData/localeIdentifiers/localeCanonicalization.txt
+# into icu4c/source/test/testdata/localeCanonicalization.txt
+# and icu4j/main/tests/core/src/com/ibm/icu/dev/data/unicode/localeCanonicalization.txt
+# and add the following line to the begginning of these two files
+# # File copied from cldr common/testData/localeIdentifiers/localeCanonicalization.txt

 # 5. Check which data files have modifications, which have been added or removed
 # (if there are no changes, you may not need to proceed further).
 Make sure the